 In February 2017, we announced a new capital return plan, the 2017 Capital Return Plan.
 The 2017 Capital Return Plan authorizes a combination of repurchases of stock and/or repurchases, redemptions or prepayments of debt up to \$150.0 million, through tender offers, open market purchases, private transactions, exchange offers or other means through December 31, 2017.
-Other than the \$50.0 million prepayment on our 2029 Notes described in Note 7, there were no other activities related to the 2017 Capital Return Plan during the six months ended June 30, 2017.
+In August 2017, as part of the 2017 Capital Return Plan, we used approximately \$17.5 million of the net proceeds from the offering of our 2025 Notes to repurchase and retire 1,317,771 shares of our common stock at an average price of \$13.28 per share concurrently with the pricing of the offering in privately negotiated transactions effected through one of the initial purchasers or its affiliate, as our agent.